Nikolai Gogol: Literary development

 In 1834, Gogol was made Professor of Medieval History at the University of St. Petersburg, a job for which he had no qualifications.
 The academic venture proved a disaster:He turned in a performance ludicrous enough to warrant satiric treatment in one of his own stories.
 After an introductory lecture made up of brilliant generalizations which the 'historian' had prudently prepared and memorized, he gave up all pretence at erudition and teaching, missed two lectures out of three, and when he did appear, muttered unintelligibly through his teeth.
 At the final examination, he sat in utter silence with a black handkerchief wrapped around his head, simulating a toothache, while another professor interrogated the students.
 Gogol resigned his chair in 1835.

 Between 1832 and 1836, Gogol worked with great energy, and had extensive contact with Pushkin, but he still had not yet decided that his ambitions were to be fulfilled by success in literature.
 During this time, the Russian critics Stepan Shevyrev and Vissarion Belinsky, contradicting the earlier critics, reclassified Gogol from a Ukrainian to a Russian writer.
-It was only after the premiere of his comedy The Government Inspector (Revizor) at the Alexandrinsky Theatre in St. Petersbrug, on 19 April 1836, that he finally came to believe in his literary vocation.
+It was only after the premiere of his comedy The Government Inspector (Revizor) at the Alexandrinsky Theatre in St. Petersburg, on 19 April 1836, that he finally came to believe in his literary vocation.
 The comedy, a satire of Russian provincial bureaucracy, was staged thanks only to the intervention of the emperor, Nicholas I. The Tsar was personally present at the play's premiere, concluding that "there is nothing sinister in the comedy, as it is only a cheerful mockery of bad provincial officials."

 From 1836 to 1848, Gogol lived abroad, travelling through Germany and Switzerland.
 Gogol spent the winter of 1836–37 in Paris, among Russian expatriates and Polish exiles, frequently meeting the Polish poets Adam Mickiewicz and Bohdan Zaleski.
 He eventually settled in Rome.
 For much of the twelve years from 1836, Gogol was in Italy, where he developed an adoration for Rome.
 He studied art, read Italian literature and developed a passion for opera.

 Pushkin's death produced a strong impression on Gogol.
 His principal work during the years following Pushkin's death was the satirical epic Dead Souls.
 Concurrently, he worked at other tasks – recast Taras Bulba (1842) and The Portrait, completed his second comedy, Marriage (Zhenitba), wrote the fragment Rome and his most famous short story, "The Overcoat".

 In 1841, the first part of Dead Souls was ready, and Gogol took it to Russia to supervise its printing.
 It appeared in Moscow in 1842, under a new title imposed by the censorship, The Adventures of Chichikov.
 The book established his reputation as one of the greatest prose writers in the language.